vaxen/langchain-demo-one/README.md

 # User Database with Random Data

-This project sets up a PostgreSQL database with a users table and provides functionality to generate random user data.
+This project sets up a PostgreSQL database with a users table and provides functionality to generate random user data using database migrations.

 ## Setup